 \subsection{Centralized Architecture}

-Centralized architecture serves as a robust, scalable, and cost-effective foundation for building and deploying recommendation systems.
-In this model, centralized data centers and servers provide a consolidated platform for managing large-scale computational resources.
-By centralizing these resources, enterprises can swiftly respond to changes in demand, reduce overhead, and streamline system maintenance.
-A key benefit of this architecture is its ability to centralize data processing and storage, allowing for more efficient management of data flow and integration across systems.
-The flexibility of centralized architecture can be expressed through the following equation:
+Centralized architecture provides a scalable, cost-effective foundation for recommendation systems by using centralized data centers to manage computational resources.
+This model allows enterprises to respond quickly to demand changes, reduce overhead, and streamline maintenance.
+Centralizing data processing and storage enhances efficiency in managing data flow and system integration.
+The flexibility of centralized architecture is expressed by the following equation:

-This equation highlights how centralized systems optimize scalability, cost-effectiveness, and resource availability, enabling rapid adaptation without requiring extensive upfront hardware investments.
+This equation illustrates how centralized systems optimize scalability, cost-effectiveness, and resource availability with minimal upfront hardware investments.
 We explore studies~\cite{wang2018exploiting,yin2017spatial,yang2022getnext,zhao2020go,wang2023adaptive} on POI recommendation systems developed using centralized architecture.
-For instance, Wang \textit{et al.}~\cite{wang2018exploiting} leverage centralized computing to model geographical influences in POI recommendations with GeoIE.
+For instance, Wang \textit{et al.}~\cite{wang2018exploiting} leveraged centralized computing to model geographical influences in POI recommendations with GeoIE.
 Centralized servers enable real-time processing of geographical data, enhancing the efficiency of recommendations by factoring in geo-influence, geo-susceptibility, and physical distance.
 Similarly, Yin \textit{et al.}~\cite{yin2017spatial} developed SH-CDL, where centralized architecture plays a crucial role in managing the fusion of diverse POI features and user preferences across multiple locations.
 The centralization of data allows SH-CDL to more effectively model both individual and public preferences by leveraging collective data from a large number of users.
 Furthermore, Wang \textit{et al.}~\cite{wang2023adaptive} introduced AGRAN, which benefits from centralized data integration to create adaptive POI graphs and fuse POI representations with dynamic spatial-temporal data, ensuring real-time responsiveness to evolving user preferences.
 These studies underscore the advantages of centralized architecture in POI recommendation systems, emphasizing enhanced efficiency and scalability.
 However, as the complexity of these systems increases, continuous innovation in defense mechanisms is essential to safeguard data integrity and user privacy within centralized frameworks.